HIOTio/HIOTProto/specification.md

 ### Path

 Paths for part of each topic sent and received by a deployment.
-For example, a health message would take the form “h/&lt;device path&gt;”, where &lt;device path&gt; is the unique path for the associated device.
+For example, a health message would take the form "h/&lt;device path&gt;", where &lt;device path&gt; is the unique path for the associated device.

 Each role deployed to a device also has a unique path.
 For example, a